PelionIoT/mbl-docs/Docs/Porting/bsp-porting-guide.md

 <span class="notes">**Note:** `atf.inc` expects the `virtual/bootloader`, `virtual/kernel` and `optee*` artifacts on which it depends to be deployed to the `DEPLOY_DIR_IMAGE-${DEPLOY_DIR}/images/${MACHINE}/` directory.
 For the `imx7s-warp-mbl` target this directory is: `<workspace_root>/build-mbl/tmp-mbl-glibc/deploy/images/imx7s-warp-mbl`</span>

 If required, ATF generates a ROT key pair used for signing artifacts.
 The ROT private key is also stored in the above directory.
-For more details about ATF root of trust key generation and signing, see the [Mbed Linux OS Basic Signing Flow][https://github.com/ARMmbed/meta-mbl/blob/mbl-os-0.7/docs/basic-signing-flow.md].
+For more details about ATF root of trust key generation and signing, see the [Mbed Linux OS Basic Signing Flow][basic-signing-flow].

 ## <a name="section-8-2"></a> 8.2 Details of the `meta-[soc-vendor]-mbl` ATF `atf-${MACHINE}.bb` recipe